"Passion is kind of an important word for me,

 Pat Tillman was a born leader who pushed the limits in all aspects of his life.
 His values and growth mindset inspire the ASU community to come together for the greater good.
 Find out who he was as a Sun Devil from faculty and staff who knew him and current student veterans.

 This annual 4.2-mile race honors Pat’s life and legacy, and raises support and money for veteran and dependent scholarships through the Pat Tillman Foundation.
 In addition to the main run in Tempe, military units around the world participate in shadow runs.
 The Tempe run attracts more than 30,000 people each year.
 Participants share their stories on social media with #ASU42.
-Find out more about the run, and register to participate each April.
+Find out more about the run, and register to participate this April.

 Our center provides student veterans and dependents with support and service throughout their time at ASU.
 From assisting with education benefits to connecting students to resources and helping them adjust to campus life, we’re here to be students’ new team.
 We salute Pat’s legacy by providing inspired service throughout students’ ASU academic journeys.